Market update: First quarter 2023

 Don't let the market disrupt your long-term goals.
 Consistently sticking to your investment strategy with well-diversified portfolios is the key to long-term success.

 Vive's investment strategies take into account the risks that are acceptable for your plan.
-See in the app how you've set your acceptable risk level for your investment plans.
-Movements in financial markets are not a reason to adjust your risk.
-A change in your personal situation can be.
-If you adjust your acceptable risk level in such a way that your current investment portfolio needs to be adjusted, Vive will automatically take care of that.
+Check the app to see how you have set your acceptable risk level for your investment plans.
+Fluctuations in the financial markets are not a reason to adjust your risk.
+A change in your personal situation may be.
+If you adjust your acceptable risk level in such a way that your current investment portfolio needs to be adjusted, Vive will automatically take care of this.

 Good to know

-Expressions of Vive are compiled to inform and entertain.
+Vive's expressions are composed to inform and entertain.
 The content should not be considered financial advice.
-Wealth management has risks.
+Asset management involves risks.